 - DHCP Server Enable or disable the DHCP server.
 If disabled, you must have another DHCP server within your network or else you must configure the computer manually. - Start IP Address Specify an IP address for the DHCP Server to start with when assigning IP addresses.
-192.168.0.100 is the default start address. - End IP Address Specify an IP address for the DHCP Server to end with when assigning IP addresses, 192,168,0,199 is the default end address. - Address Lease Time The Address Lease Time is the amount of time a network user will be allowed to connect to the router with the current dynamic IP Address.
+192.168.0.100 is the default start address. - End IP Address Specify an IP address for the DHCP Server to end with when assigning IP addresses.
+192.168.0.199 is the default end address. - Address Lease Time The Address Lease Time is the amount of time a network user will be allowed to connect to the router with the current dynamic IP Address.
 When time is up, the user will be automatically assigned a new dynamic IP address.
 The range of the time is 1 ~ 2880 minutes.
-The default value is 120.
+The default value is 120. - Default Gateway (Optional) It is suggested to input the IP address of the LAN port of the router.
+The default value is 192.168.0.254.

-- Default Gateway (Optional) It is suggested to input the IP address of the LAN port of the router.
-The default value is 192.168.0.254. - Default Domain (Optional) Input the domain name of your network. - Primary DNS (Optional) Input the DNS IP address provided by your ISP. - Secondary DNS (Optional) Input the IP address of another DNS server if your ISP provides two DNS servers.
+- Default Domain (Optional) Input the domain name of your network. - Primary DNS (Optional) Input the DNS IP address provided by your ISP. - Secondary DNS (Optional) Input the IP address of another DNS server if your ISP provides two DNS servers.

-- To use the DHCP server function of the router, you must configure all computers on the LAN as Obtain an IP Address automatically. - When you choose Smart IP (DHCP) in Network > LAN, the DHCP Server function will be disabled.
-You will see the page as below.
+- To use the DHCP server function of the router, you must configure all computers on the LAN as Obtain an IP Address automatically. - When you choose Static IP in Network > LAN, the DHCP Server function will be disabled.